The Isley Brothers: Later years

 In 1985, the original Isleys trio of O'Kelly, Rudy, and Ronnie signed with Warner Bros.
 Records and recorded and released the album Masterpiece.
 Shortly a year after its release, Kelly Isley died from a heart attack while battling cancer, in March 1986.
 The remaining duo of Ron and Rudy released the Angela Winbush-produced albums, Smooth Sailin' in 1987 and Spend the Night in 1989.
 Shortly after the latter release, Rudy retired from the music industry and followed life in the ministry.

 Ron put the group on a brief hiatus in 1990 while he recorded solo material.
 In 1991, Ron revived the group; Ernie Isley and brother Marvin returned to the fold. that year they released the album, Tracks of Life.
-Five years later, Ron Isley gained popularity as video villain Frank Biggs (or Mr. Biggs) in the music video for R. Kelly's hit "Down Low (Nobody Has to Know)", which included the Isley Brothers as featured artists.
-The success of the song and its video helped the brothers' 1996 album Mission to Please reach platinum status.
+Five years later, Ron Isley gained popularity as video villain Frank Biggs (or Mr. Biggs) in the music video for R. Kelly's hit "Down Low (Nobody Has to Know)".
+The Isleys' 1996 release, Mission to Please, became successful, producing three charting singles -- "Let's Lay Together", "Floatin' On Your Love" and "Tears", all of which charted on the Billboard Hot 100 sixteen years after "Don't Say Goodnight" and made them just the third group in history to chart a hit single on the Hot 100 in four decades after the Rolling Stones and the Spinners.
+As a result, the album was certified platinum.

 That same year, Marvin Isley's career ended after a bout with diabetes forced him to have both of his legs amputated.
 Ron and Ernie have carried on as a duo from then on.
-In 2001, the duo released their best-selling album in years with the Eternal album, which sold over two million copies and featured the top 20 hit single "Contagious", making the Isley Brothers the only act to reach the Hot 100 (in fact, that chart's top 50) during the 1950s, 1960s, 1970s, 1980s, 1990s, and 2000s.
+In 2001, the duo released their best-selling album in years with the Eternal album, which sold over two million copies and featured the top 20 hit single "Contagious", making the Isley Brothers the first act to reach the Hot 100 (in fact, that chart's top 50) during the 1950s, 1960s, 1970s, 1980s, 1990s, and 2000s.
 Two years later, the brothers' Body Kiss album peaked at number-one on the Billboard 200 album chart, becoming their second to reach the position and the first to do so since The Heat Is On.
 Their next two released albums included 2006's Baby Makin' Music and the 2007 holiday album I'll Be Home for Christmas.

 In 2007, the Isleys' career was interrupted by Ron Isley's three-year prison sentence for tax evasion.
 He was released in 2010.
 In June of that year, youngest brother Marvin Isley died in Chicago after his longtime bout with diabetes.
 During the group's hiatus, Ernie toured as part of the Experience Hendrix concert festival, while Ron Isley released his first solo album, Mr. I, in 2010.
 A year later, Ron and Ernie reunited and have since performed on the road.